A Multilingual Bag-of-Entities Model for Zero-Shot Cross-Lingual Text Classification: Proposed Method

 \subsection{Entity detection}

-To detect entities in the input document, we use two dictionaries that can be easily constructed from the KB: (1) a mention-entity dictionary, which binds an entity name (e.g., ``Apple'') to possible referent KB entities (e.g., \textit{Apple Inc.} and \textit{Apple (food))} \arm{by using} the internal anchor links in Wikipedia \cite{guo-etal-2013-link}, and (2) an inter-language entity dictionary, which links multilingual entities (e.g., \textit{Tokyo, \Korean{도쿄}, \Japanese{東京}}) to a corresponding identifier (e.g., Q7473516) of Wikidata.
+To detect entities in the input document, we use two dictionaries that can be easily constructed from the KB: (1) a mention-entity dictionary, which binds an entity name (e.g., ``Apple'') to possible referent KB entities (e.g., \textit{Apple Inc.} and \textit{Apple (food))} by using the internal anchor links in Wikipedia \cite{guo-etal-2013-link}, and (2) an inter-language entity dictionary, which links multilingual Wikipedia entities (e.g., \textit{Tokyo, \Korean{도쿄}, \Japanese{東京}}) to a corresponding identifier (e.g., Q7473516) of Wikidata.

-All words and phrases are extracted from the given document in accordance with the mention-entity dictionary, and all possible referent entities are detected if they are included as entity names in the dictionary.
+All words and phrases are extracted from the given document in accordance with the mention-entity dictionary\footnote{Following past work~\cite{yamada-shindo-2019-neural}, name overlap bounds are resolved by detecting only the earliest and longest ones.}, and all possible referent entities are detected if they are included as entity names in the dictionary.
 Note that all possible referent entities are detected for each entity name rather than a single resolved entity.
 For example, we detect both \textit{Apple Inc.} and \textit{Apple (food)} for entity name ``Apple''.
 Next, the detected entities are converted into Wikidata entities if they are included in the inter-language entity dictionary.